 - Coleman WeatherMaster 10 Person Tent Review

 The WeatherMaster 6-Person Tent from Coleman is an excellent choice for longer camping trips with multiple family members or a group of friends.
-Thanks to its spacious design, reliable weather resistance, and reasonable price, I think this tent is worth investing in.
+This spacious 6-person tent with reliable weather resistance is available at a reasonable price.

 Other six person tent reviews